Never-Fail 5 Ingredient Fruit Cake

 Makes 1 x 24cm cake

 Grease and double-line a 24cm-cake tin.
 Preheat the oven to 180 degrees Celcius.
-Placed dried fruit, sugar and 1 ½ cups water in a saucepan with the butter and allow to simmer for 25 minutes.
+Placed dried fruit, sugar and 375ml water in a saucepan with the butter and allow to simmer for 25 minutes.
 Allow to cool.
 Stir in the flour and egg and mix well.

-Pour into a double-lined greased 24cm cake tin and bake for 1 ½ – 2 hours on the lowest oven shelf until a skewer inserted comes out clean.
+Pour into a triple-lined greased 24cm cake tin and bake for 1 ½ – 2 hours on the lowest oven shelf until a skewer inserted comes out clean.
 Allow to cool completely.